Kourion: House and Baths of Eustolios

 The House and Baths of Eustolios, situated on the crest of the southern cliffs immediately above the theatre, was constructed in the late-fourth century over the remains of a structure destroyed in the mid-4th century.
 In the early years of the fifth century, soon after the completion of the house, a bathing complex was constructed along the house's northern side.
 The household and bath annex on the northern side contains more than thirty rooms.
 The complex was entered from the west, the visitor passing into a rectangular forecourt.
 A salutatory inscription in the vestibule beyond the forecourt reads, "Enter for the good luck of the house."
 Rooms were arranged north and south of this forecourt and the vestibule, including a peristyle courtyard to the south at its eastern extent.
 The southern peristyle was arranged around a central pool and is the centrepiece of the household, its porticoes adorned with elaborate mosaics.
 A mosaic inscription in the eastern portico identifies the building as Eustolios, who built the structure to alleviate the suffering of the populace of Kourion, presumably in response to the earthquakes of the mid-to-late 4th century.
 The inscription identifies Eustolios as a Christian, concluding, "this house is girt by the much venerated signs of Christ."
 The accompanying iconography includes figural depictions of fish and birds (grey goose, guinea hen, falcon, partridge and pheasant).

 The bathing complex is arranged around a central rectangular hall and included a frigidarium with an antechamber, a tepidarium, and a caldarium.
 The frigidarium is paved with a figural mosaic depicting a personification of Ktisis (Creation) holding an architect's ruler.

 The complex remained in use until its destruction in the mid-7th century.
-The household was probably constructed as an private elite-residence, but was converted into a publicly-accessible bathing facility in the early-fifth century.
+The household was probably constructed as a private elite-residence, but was converted into a publicly-accessible bathing facility in the early-fifth century.